jags111/elimination-nodes/README.md

 - Chromakeying, remove white bg, remove black bg, remove neutrals, remove non-neutrals, remove by color
 - Invert option
 - Leniance/Tolerance/Threshold slider
-- When you have an image that clearly has layers or is supposed to be a cutout but doesn't have an alpha channel, or you have lost the alpha channel at some point in the your workflow, and auto segmentation is not applicable
+- When you have an image that clearly has layers or is supposed to be a cutout but doesn't have an alpha channel, or you have lost the alpha channel at some point in your workflow, and auto segmentation is not applicable

 ![infer-alpha-from-rgb-image-demo_pic](wiki/wiki-pics/node-demos/infer_alpha_from_rgb_image-demo.png)